 In today’s information age of #marketing and web 2.0, a company’s website is the key to their entire business. - Marcus Sheridan

-One of the top 3 digital marketing tools used by small businesses to gain customers is having a website.
+One of the top 3 digital marketing channels used by small businesses to gain customers is having a website.
 Knowing your small business needs a website to grow and having a website that actually helps you grow comes down to these 16 incredibly useful website tips.

 Set clear goals for your website from the start.
 A marketing professional or website designer can help you set the right goals.